AhoyISki/duat/README.md

   status line;

 These are some of the ways you can configure Duat.
-You might notice some things that can be done with these simle options:
+You might notice some things that can be done with these simple options:

 ```rust
 hooks::add::<OnFileOpen>(|builder| {